Planning Your Hawaiian Vacation

 Hawaii 101 - Get Started Here

-If you've already decided Hawaii is your next vacation stop, then the following steps and articles should help you better start to plan your trip and understand the layout of our site.
-There's a lot of useful and professional information here, so pull up a chair and let us get to the good stuff.
+If you've already decided that Hawaii is your next vacation spot, the following steps and articles will help you plan your trip and navigate our site more easily.
+There's a wealth of useful and professional information available, so make yourself comfortable, and let's dive into the details!

 1.)
 Select Your Island(s) to Visit